meisben/refill_station_repository/README.md

 General information on the refill station prototypes can be found on Green Green Robotics [main website](www.greengreenrobotics.com)

-More information on how the refil station is operated can be found at this [weblink](https://meisben.github.io/refill_station_multimedia_supplement/) using the password: refill915
+More information on how the refill station is operated can be found at this [weblink](https://meisben.github.io/refill_station_multimedia_supplement/) using the password: refill915

 ### Variants of the refill station prototoypes